petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-8-headless-apis/using-apis-to-import-claritys-content.md

 ---
 uuid: 8ae1a56b-1c55-402f-b6b2-af4746bfeead
 ---
-# Using Headless APIs
+# Using APIs to Import Clarity's Content

 Clarity wants to use leverage Liferay's headless APIs to import content from their legacy systems.
-They also want to leverage headless APIs to import Clarity products from their Product Information Management system (PMI).
+They also want to leverage headless APIs to import Clarity products from their Product Information Management system (PIM).

 ## Exercise: Connecting to Headless APIs Using the API Explorer